 Meiji 13 Cartridge

 Aka: 11x60R; 11mm Murata

-The Murata 13 Year cartridge (1880), commonly referred to as the 11mm Murata, was adopted concurrently with the 13 Year rifle, and is a near exact copy of the French M1874 Gras cartridge.
-Its total length is only slightly smaller than its French parent, to the effect that the two cartridges are practically interchangeable.
+The Meiji 13 Murata cartridge (1880), commonly referred to as the 11mm Murata, was adopted concurrently with the Meiji 13 rifle, and is a near exact copy of the French M1874 Gras cartridge.
+Its total length is only very slightly less than its French parent (11x59.5mm) and its paper-wrapped soft lead bullet is likewise almost identical to the French bullet, to the effect that the two cartridges are practically interchangeable.
 The rim of the Japanese cartridge, like that of the Gras, is of the Mauser “A” base design.